julienreszka/julienreszka/README.md

 It's ok if a UI component doesn't match the style of the app but makes things easier for the user because he already knows how to use it.

-Write functional requirements that say what a feature in a specific context allows or does not allow users to do by doing what.
+Write functional requirements that say what a feature in a specific context allows or does not allow users with a certain role to do by doing what.

 ### ~Be conservative in what you send, be liberal in what you accept (Postel's Law)~